jyoung15/novnc-launch-powershell/README.md

 https://github.com/novnc/

 ## Prerequisites
-To execute the script chocolatey needs to be installed.
-Check how to install it here https://chocolatey.org/install.
+To execute the script scoop needs to be installed.
+Check how to install it here https://scoop.sh/.

 ## Instructions
 ### To launch (http novnc server + ws websockify + vnc web client)